 “Why does it seem that there are a lot of blogs with a couple thousand followers or less and then 10,000 followers or more?”

 This past week I have received quite a few emails asking me about growing a blog and this particular question came up.
 Apparently someone else has noticed this trend.
 The truth is I’m not sure why this gap exists, but it has existed since I first started my blog in 2014.
 I’ll be curious to read other’s opinions and thoughts on the matter.
 I think part of it has to do with work ethic and devotion to craft.
 Not to say the smaller blogs are not devoted.
 What I mean is the larger blogs are…

-I’m not an expert and you probably have more followers than I do (lol hee hee), but I do believe in hard work.
+I believe in hard work.
 I also believe that hard work pays off.
 These are pretty much the basic principles that help me to keep this blog going.